Rodrigoleon/Webpack-Launchpad/README.md

 Almost every line in Webpack Launchpad will be commented so that you can learn what each line is doing.
 You may play around with the code however you like, or use it as is to kick start (or, uh, provide a launchpad for) your own project.

 ## Status
-Webpack Launchpad is almost ready for consumption!
-I am currently testing some of its features, plugins and loaders as well as reviewing and cleaning all documentation.
-Aside from that, feel free to use it!
-As I find cool things (standards/best practices/new features), I will update this ongoing project!
+Webpack Launchpad is ready for you to download!
+I am currently improving documentation, but aside from that, feel free to use it!
+As I find cool things (standards/best practices/new features), I will introduce them to Webpack Launchpad as this is an ongoing project!

 ## What Webpack Launchpad Includes: